Monogamish Movie Cast As Trendsetters Of Alternative Relationships. Part III

 Eric Berkowitz: suggests we pay more attention to sexual desires

-After 20 years of practice as a trial counselor, Berkowitz abandoned a law career to study at USC Annenberg School for Communication.
-He became absorbed in investigating sex and wrote a slew of articles on the subject.
-Finally, he completed Sex and Punishment—a bestseller by Berkowitz that deals with the centuries-long condemnation of desire.
+After 20 years of practice as a trial counselor, Berkowitz abandoned the career of a lawyer to go studying at USC Annenberg School for Communication.
+He became absorbed in investigating sex and wrote a whole lot of articles on the subject.
+Finally, there came Sex and Punishment—a bestseller by Berkowitz that deals with centuries-long condemnation of desire.

-This is actually the book that the director of Monogamish holds on the film main poster.
-After publishing the book, Berkowitz returned to legal studies.
-Yet he has changed his domain and now handles cases of home violence and the protection of queer people.
-He has written another book, in which he documents about the boundaries of desires, the law, self-identity, and good sex.
+This is actually the book the director of Monogamish holds in his hands on the film main poster.
+Having published the book, Berkowitz turned back to legal studies.
+Yet he has changed the domain and now deals with cases of home violence and protection of gays.
+He has come up with another book in that he tells about the boundaries of desires, the law, self-identity and good sex.

 Eric Anderson: a sex-positive professor

 Eric is a member of the International Academy Of Sex Research.
-He is a recognized expert with degrees in the spheres of healthcare, psychology, and sociology.
-He both teaches and consults.
-He is the author of 16 books on homophobia, homohysteria in gays, negative aspects of the sport, and the infeasibility of monogamy.
-He has also written an autobiography and runs a blog on Psychology Today.
+He is a recognized expert with degrees in the spheres of healthcare, psychology and sociology.
+He teaches and consults.
+He is an author of 16 books on homophobia, homohysteria in gays, on negative aspects of sport and infeasibility of monogamy.
+The list of his books also includes his autobiography.
+He runs a blog on Psychology Today.

-Eric is a fixture on radio shows, and his articles are featured in top-ranked media.
-He wrote The Monogamy Gap: Men, Love, and the Reality of Cheating published by Oxford University Press—a book in which he asserts deception to be a rational response to an ill-founded cultural standard of monogamy.
+Eric is a fixture on radio shows and his articles are featured in top-ranked media.
+He wrote The Monogamy Gap: Men, Love, and the Reality of Cheating published by Oxford University Press—a book in that he asserts deception to be a rational response to an ill-founded cultural standard of monogamy.

-He investigates the way homophobic culture affects bisexual people and studies the specifics of team sports.
-He blames sport for its gender binarism and transphobia.
+He investigates the way homophobia as a part of culture affects bisexual people, and studies the specifics of team sports.
+He blames sport for its gender binarism and transphobias.
 Professor Anderson’s detailed biography can be found on the website of Winchester University.

 - TV-show host and

-Her Ten Commandments of Pleasure have been translated into 11 languages.
-Her writings about sex, love, politics, and culture can be found in top-ranked media sources and on her own website, Dr. Susan Block’s Journal.
-She has contributed to Wiley Blackwell's Encyclopedia of Gender and Sexuality Studies.
+Her Ten Commandments of Pleasure has been translated into 11 languages.
+Her writings about sex, love, politics and culture can be found in front-rank media and on her own Dr. Susan Block’s Journal.
+She has contributed to Wiley Blackwell Encyclopedia of Gender and Sexuality Studies.

-Susan’s doctoral thesis delves deeply into the subject of “Being A Woman: A Philosophical Analysis of Four Aspects of Female Psychology.”
-She’s been granted an honorary doctorate from the Institute for the Advanced Study of Human Sexuality.
-She runs a private practice in her established Dr. Susan Block Institute.
+Susan’s doctoral thesis goes deep into the subject of “Being A Woman: A Philosophical Analysis of Four Aspects of Female Psychology”.
+She’s been granted honorary doctorate from the Institute for the Advanced Study of Human Sexuality.
+She runs private practice in her established The Dr. Susan Block Institute.

-Her film studio shoots Sex & Fetish series of video-encyclopedia entries that feature pieces like “Vibrator and other lovers,” “Luscious Cunnilingus,” “Sex Heals,” and others.
+Her film studio shoots Sex & Fetish series of video-encyclopedia that feature pieces like “Vibrator and other lovers”, “Luscious Cunnilingus”, “Sex Heals” and others.
 Her film The Secrets of Female Ejaculation premiered at Barcelona Erotic Film Festival and CineKink film festival in New York.

 Tamera Free Love Community: the community of free relationships

-Tamera pursues ecological, technological, and social research to develop models of the future.
-They want to change cultural habits that have resulted in global wars and violence.
-They have develop a non-forcible societal model that necessitates global cooperation between people and a harmonious alliance with animals and nature.
+Tamera pursues ecological, technological and social researches to develop models of the future world.
+They want to change cultural habits that have resulted in planetwide wars and violence.
+They develop non-forcible model of the society that involves global cooperation between people and their harmonious alliance with animals and nature.